byronpendason/Cairn-Solo/Player Characters/Lisabeth Crumwaller (Magic-User).md

 share: true
 ---

 A 23 year old oddball magic-user.
 Been a herbalist.
 Rugged physique, tanned hair, braided skin, and elongated face.
 Has booming speech, wears livery clothing.
 Gregarious, but vain.
-Has been blackmailed in the past.
+Has been blackmailed in the past. *Female, half-elf.*

 STR 9/9 | DEX 12/12 | WIL 17/17
 HP: 2/2